fetchai/docs/pages/references/contracts/uagents-almanac/endpoints.md

 # Registration and Endpoints Weighting

 μAgents can communicate in a remote fashion with one another across different locations on the internet.
-This is achievable by  using the μAgent  address to _register into the Almanac contract_ ( by first paying a small fee), and then _querying the Almanac to retrieve an HTTP endpoint_ of a recipient μAgent.
+This is achievable by  using the **Agent address** to _register into the Almanac contract_ ( by first paying a small fee), and then _querying the Almanac to retrieve an HTTP endpoint_ of a recipient μAgent.

-Whenever μAgents registers in the Almanac, they must specify the service **endpoints** that it provides alongside a **weight parameter** for each endpoint provided.
+Whenever μAgents registers in the Almanac, they must specify the service **endpoints** it provides alongside a **weight parameter** for each endpoint provided.
 Then, when any agent tries to communicate with this μAgent, the service endpoint will be chosen using a weighted random selection.

+For additional information on **μAgents addresses**, have a look at our [guide ↗️](/guides/agents/getting-uagent-address.md)

 ## Endpoint weighting